 The geodetic work within Lantmäteriet has been based on a 10-year strategic plan for the years 2011-2020 called Geodesy 2010, which was released in 2011 and updated in 2015 (Lantmäteriet, 2011, 2015).
-A new geodetic strategic plan will be released during 2018 (Lantmäteriet, 2018), initiated by a new national geodata strategy from 2016.
-A closer collaboration with Onsala Space Observatory at Chalmers University of Technology to ensure a long-term stable national geodetic infrastructure is included in the strategy.
-This is also an important step in implementing the UN resolution on "A Global Geodetic Reference Frame for Sustainable Development" in Sweden.
+A new strategic plan will be released during 2018 (Lantmäteriet, 2018), initiated by a new national geodata strategy from 2016.

+To ensure a long-term stable national geodetic infrastructure, Onsala Space Observatory at Chalmers University of Technology in 2017 initiated discussions concerning funding from Lantmäteriet of the geodetic activities at the observatory.
+This will start from 2019 and is an important step in implementing the UN resolution on "A Global Geodetic Reference Frame for Sustainable Development" in Sweden.